MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/behavior-format-date-time-field.md

 ---
-title: "Behavior and format of the date and time field in Microsoft Dataverse | MicrosoftDocs"
+title: "Customize the behavior and format of the Microsoft Dataverse fields in portals | MicrosoftDocs"
-description: "Behavior and format of the date and time fields that are used in a portal."
+description: "Learn about how to customize the behavior and format of the Microsoft Dataverse fields in portals."
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual